stacks-cybersecurity/CWC-Registry/CWC Registry.md

 # The Clarity Weakness Classification Registry

-In an attempt to tailor the excellent SWC Registry security vulnerabilty classification standard[1] to the Stacks blockchain and Clarity programming language, the Stacks Foundation has developed the CWC Registry.
-The CWC Registry is an attempt to categorize any and all weaknesses involving Stacks or Clarity into a single comprehensive reference document.
-This allows for faster triaging and analysis, an up-to-date resource for remediation, a standardized language for discussing vulnerabilities, and a way to track and protect against attack trends.
+In an attempt to create an equivalent to the excellent [SWC Registry](https://swcregistry.io) security vulnerabilty classification standard, applicable to the Stacks blockchain and Clarity programming language, the Stacks Foundation has developed the Clarity Weakness Classification Registry.
+The CWC Registry will categorize any and all weaknesses involving the blockchain or Clarity into a single comprehensive reference document.
+This allows for faster triaging and analysis, provides an up-to-date resource for vulnerability remediation, a standardized language for discussing security issues, and a way to track and protect against attack trends.

 ## The Classification